ackens/-godot-gj-api/README.md

 `fetch_scores(limit="", table_id="")`
 * limit - how many scores to return.
 Default is 10, max is 100
 * table_id - pass this if you want scores from a specified table.
-Scores from the primary scoreboard are returned otherwise.
+Scores from the primary score table are returned otherwise.

 To fetch scores only of the currently logged in user use this method: